-To create a password that meets our strength requirements, it’s recommended to use a mix of four or more random, common words, for example:
+WP Engine “strong password” criteria favors chains of words, making passwords easy to remember and harder to crack.
+To create a password that meets our strength requirements, it’s recommended to use a mix of at least four random words along with the following requirements:

-correcthorsebatterystsple.
-While this style of password might break from the common password patterns typically encouraged, it will be much more difficult for computers to crack, and remains easily memorable.
-If your password still falls below the required Medium password strength level, feel free to add some special characters or numbers to strengthen it and
+If your password still falls below the required Strong password strength level, you may need to add some special characters or numbers to strengthen it further.

-The password strengths meter may seem random, but the zxcvbn library is in fact recognizing and rejecting common patterns such as dates, phrases, names, keyboard patterns (123456789), and even pop culture references, which can weaken passwords.
-To see how your own password is being evaluated, try out the official zxcvbn strength tester.
-For a more technical glance at the zxcbvn library, take a look at the blog post announcing the zxcvbn library.
+The password strengths meter may seem random, but the “zxcvbn” library is actually recognizing and rejecting common patterns.
+These patterns include dates, phrases, names, keyboard patterns (EX: 123456789), and even pop culture references, which can weaken passwords.